 Table 5 (a and b) presents the details of various types of courses and their assessment patterns.
 The mark distribution is dependent on the credit weightages of various components of the courses such as Theory, Lab, and Project.
-For English courses (if any), the assessment components will be defined by the English department from time to time, with the approval of the DCC.
-For the theory component, continuous assessment tests will be conducted and course faculty shall decide on the mark distribution and question paper pattern.
+For the theory component, continuous assessment tests will be conducted, and course faculty shall decide on the mark distribution and question paper pattern.
 The question paper must follow Revised Bloom's Taxonomy action verbs and indicate expected knowledge level and course outcome (CO).
-In addition to the CAT's, three presentations will be conducted periodically.

 In some cases, other modes of assessment viz.
 Journal paper review, Group Presentation, Project report, Poster preparation, Prototype or Product Demonstration etc., may be administered as applicable.
 Periodic assessments may be conducted spread out through the semester and reflected in the course plan a) Scheme of Assessment for non-embedded courses

-Question paper pattern for CAT I and II & ESE will be based on the patterns shown in Table 6 a&b and shall be informed to students by the course handling faculty.
+Question paper pattern for CAT I and II & ESE will be based on the patterns shown in Table 6 a & b and shall be informed to students by the course handling faculty.